number571/go-peer/docs/README.md

 )
 ```

-The name of the global interfaces must begin with the prefix 'i' or 'I'.
+The name of the global interfaces must begin with the prefix 'i' (internal) or 'I' (external).
 Also type functions must begin with the prefix 'i' or 'I'.
 ```go
 type (
     iInternalInterface interface{}